 Within the first day or two after an injury, the benefits of applying ice will be greater.
-Put ice in a bag of frozen ice or a bag of frozen veggies and keep it on the injured area.
-It helps alleviate the pain by decreasing blood flow to the area and prevent swelling.
+Put ice in a bag of frozen ice or a bag of frozen veggies and keep it in the injured area.
+It helps alleviate the pain by decreasing blood flow to the area and preventing swelling.
 Never put the ice straight on your bare skin to prevent frostbite.
-Wrap it rather in a thin towel than applying it to the injured area solely.
-Place ice for 15 and 20 minutes and allow skin to return between icing to a normal temperature.
+Wrap it rather in a thin towel than apply it to the injured area solely.
+Place ice for 15 and 20 minutes and allow the skin to return between icing to a normal temperature.

 An elastic dressing wrapped around your lesion can decrease swelling as it prevents fluid accumulation.
 It can also help to alleviate pain through a little immobilization of the area injured.
-The bandage may not be sufficient to completely stop mobilization of the injured area but will support it and make you to stay quiet.
+The bandage may not be sufficient to completely stop mobilization of the injured area, but it will support it and make you stay quiet.

 If the dressing causes tingling, remove it and wrap it looser.
 It should not be tight enough to cause discomfort or blood flow.
 Even mild compression can help avoid collecting fluid around the wound.